jlortiz0/ImageSort/README.md

 - Dupe sensitivity: How many bits of the hash can be different before two images are declared dissimilar.
 - Sample Size: Controls the size of the image hashes used by the DeDuplicator.
 Changing this will require all images to be rehashed.
 - Dedup Frame: Which video frame should be used by the DeDuplication.
 Changing this will require all videos to be rehashed.
+- Sort by Size: Sort by image size decreasing instead of by name increasing.
+Does not affect the DeDuplicator.
+- Reverse Sort: Reverses sorting in image browser.
+Does not affect the DeDuplicator.

 ## Known Bugs